Pancosmic Relativity and Nature's Hierarchies

 Among the possible options which might explain the current acceleration might be \begin{itemize} \item a blip of transient quintessence\footnote{This feels like a copout, but at least now it's out there.
-Maybe it is true.}; \item a late stage phase transition; perhaps the ``real" cosmological constant was cancelled early on, but then a late phase transition in some gauge theory -- e.g. QCD -- occurred, leading to a nontrivial vacuum structure thanks to gauge theory topology \cite{Weiss:1987ns}; this could lead to an cosmological constant induced by a phase transition at late times, with values scanned by the vacuum $\theta$ parameter, and the terminal value selection might even be anthropic (sic!) \cite{Kaloper:2017fsa}; \item the ratio of charges ${\cal Q}_{\hat A}/{\cal Q}_A$ is rational, but it is a fraction of two very large mutually prime numbers; if so there would be a state, which could be metastable and have a very small cosmological constant; \item our accelerating universe seems atypical by the $Z$ counting, but may be typical by some other measure \cite{Garriga:2000cv}, which might have to do with inflation \cite{Linde:1991sk,Garriga:2000cv} and/or processes which set up ``the initial state" \cite{Linde:1991sk} $\ldots$ \item $\ldots$ \end{itemize} As interesting and urgent as it may be, answering this question more precisely, we fear, is beyond the scope of the present work.
+Maybe it is true.}; \item a late stage phase transition; perhaps the ``real" cosmological constant was cancelled early on, but then a late phase transition in some gauge theory -- e.g. QCD -- occurred, leading to a nontrivial vacuum structure thanks to gauge theory topology \cite{Weiss:1987ns}; this could lead to a cosmological constant induced by a phase transition at late times, with values scanned by the vacuum $\theta$ parameter, and the terminal value selection might even be anthropic (sic!) \cite{Kaloper:2017fsa}; \item the ratio of charges ${\cal Q}_{\hat A}/{\cal Q}_A$ is rational, but it is a fraction of two very large\footnote{This is needed in order for the terminal value of cosmological constant to be close to zero; if the two mutual primes were comparable, the theory might not even have an attractor with positive cosmological constant, since the possible values of the positive cosmological constant would be too large, and the corresponding space-times too short lived.
+The only long-lived values of the cosmological constant would be negative.} mutually prime numbers; if so there would be a state, which could be metastable and have a very small cosmological constant; \item our accelerating universe seems atypical by the $Z$ counting, but may be typical by some other measure \cite{Garriga:2000cv}, which might have to do with inflation \cite{Linde:1991sk,Garriga:2000cv} and/or processes which set up ``the initial state" \cite{Linde:1991sk} $\ldots$ \item $\ldots$ \end{itemize} As interesting and urgent as it may be, answering this question more precisely, we fear, is beyond the scope of the present work.